The Z Penguin in Generic Extensions of the Standard Model: Conclusion

 We allow for an arbitrary number of heavy new scalar, fermionic, and vector particles.
 The vector particles are assumed to obtain their mass via the spontaneous breaking of a gauge symmetry.
 The specific form of the result is independent of the symmetry-breaking mechanism.

-Our results are not only finite, but depend also on a reduced set of physical couplings (reflecting the structure of the underlying symmetry group).
+We have derived manifestly finite results for the case of arbitrary charged internal particles.
+The results depend on a reduced set of physical couplings (reflecting the structure of the underlying symmetry group).
 This elimination of redundant couplings is important in particular when one performs a fit to flavor or collider data.
-In this paper, we have focused on the contributions of charged heavy particles.
-The study of neutral particles is relegated to future work.
+The presentation of explicit results for neutral particles is relegated to future work.
 Furthermore, we plan to apply our methods also in the context of dark matter and collider physics to study simplified models with a consistent UV behaviour.